CodificationCodes/peerchat/README.md

 # Peer Chat

 A terminal chat app.
-No account, no central server required — anyone can host a room from their own machine, or connect to a room someone else is running.
+No account, no dedicated server required, anyone can host a room from their own machine, or connect to a room someone else is running.